pro-cms/voyager/docs/bread/manipulate-data.md

 ### Using your computed property

-Now that you created an accessor (and a mutator when you want to edit/add), you can simply select your accessor in the column dropdown in the `Column` dropdown.
+Now that you created an accessor (and a mutator when you want to edit/add), you can simply select your accessor in the `Column` dropdown.

 ![Selecting a computed property in a list](../.gitbook/assets/bread-builder/computed-list.png)